Ian Craney: International career

 Whilst playing for his previous club, Accrington Stanley, he was an England National Game XI international.

 Coaching career

+While studying for his coaching badges Craney worked as kitman of Wigan Athletic, who were managed by former Accrington Stanley teammate Paul Cook.

-In May 2021, Craney joined Paul Cook's coaching staff at Ipswich Town as a first-team coach, having previously worked alongside Cook as a kitman while at Wigan Athletic.
+In May 2021, Craney joined Cook's coaching staff at Ipswich Town as a first-team coach.
 Craney left the club in December following the sacking of Cook as manager.